dotnet/dotnet-docker/samples/dotnetapp/dotnet-docker-build-with-container.md

-# Develop .NET Core Applications in a Container
+# Build .NET Core Applications in a Container

-Docker containers can provide a local .NET Core build environment without having to install anything on your machine.
-This scenario is also useful if you develop on an operating system that is different than the one you build on.
-Application building in a container, unlike most container scenarios, can work well for both client and server applications.
+You can use containers to establish a .NET Core build environment with only Docker and optionally a source control tool.
+The environment can be made to match your local machine, production or both.
+If you support multiple operating systems, then this approach might become a key part of your development process.

-The goal isn't to produce a Docker image, but build binaries from source on your disk.
-After running a build in this way, the binaries will be on your disk, not in a Docker container.
+The goal is to build binaries from your disk source, not to produce a Docker image.
+After a successful build, the binaries will be on your disk, not in a Docker container.

-There are a few ways to use Docker for containerized builds.
-For simple scenarios, you can use a combination of docker run and volume mounting, as is done with [Develop .NET Core Applications in a Container](dotnet-docker-dev-in-container.md).
-For more complex scenarios, you need to first build a custom Dockerfile or build to a stage of an existing Dockerfile, as is done with [Running .NET Core Unit Tests with Docker](dotnet-docker-unit-testing.md).
+You can use the [.NET Core SDK image](https://hub.docker.com/r/microsoft/dotnet/) for your build environment.
+For more complex environments, you can build your own image and re-use the same pattern demonstrated in the following instructions. [`docker cp`](https://docs.docker.com/engine/reference/commandline/cp/) can be used to copy built binaries from an image.
+That case is not documented here.

 ## Getting the sample